feathersjs/docs/guides/chat/testing.md

 });
 ```

-If we now run `npm test` we will see tests for all our hooks and the new service tests pass.
+Run `npm test` on more time, to verify that the tests for all our hooks, and the new service tests pass.

 ## Code coverage

 Code coverage is a great way to get some insights into how much of our code is actually executed during the tests.
-Using [Istanbul](https://github.com/gotwarlost/istanbul) we can add it fairly quickly:
+Using [Istanbul](https://github.com/gotwarlost/istanbul) we can add it easily:

 ```
 npm install istanbul@1.1.0-alpha.1 --save-dev
 ```

-Now we have to update update the `script` section of our `package.json` to:
+Now we have to update the `script` section of our `package.json` to:

 ```js
   "scripts": {